-The descent is just on the other side of the mountain you just summited and similarly to the ascent it’s clearly signalled with red paintmarks.
+The descent is just on the other side of the mountain and similarly to the ascent it’s clearly signalled with red paint marks.
 In circa one hour you will make it down to Antermoia valley (Val D’Antermoia), which you could see from the summit.

-From here you have to continue upward on path 584 to Passo Antermoia then down to rifugio Passo Prinzipe.
+From here you have to continue upward on path 584 to Passo Antermoia then down to rifugio Passo Principe.

 I highly recommend staying overnight in the rifugio.
 Not only it is the coolest building structure I have seen in the Dolomites, it also has the nicest atmosphere, very cheerful owner and a cute Border Collie named Chiaco to keep you company!